 CARNIVAL DE RESISTANCE.
 Residencies, Minneapolis MN., September 2016, Philadelphia PA.
 July/August 2018.

 A project of Holy Fool Arts, the Carnival de Resistance is a traveling arts carnival, ceremonial theater company, eco-village experiment, and school for social change bridging the worlds of art, faith, and activism.
 The Carnival manifests in the form of yearly month-long residencies pulling together a crew of artists and activists from North America, Central America and Canada, who live, work, PLAY, and CREATE TOGETHER fostering joy and daring toward unity, focusing on ecological justice and liberation theology, digging into murky waters and challenging topics, training and skill building to be agents for a more just society, working in partnership with local organizations oriented around anti-oppression work and community building.
 My roll in the carnival has been as a facilitator, choreographer, dancer/performer, deviser, crew member, small group leader/crew caretaker. (photographs below: Clancy Dunigan, Tim Nafzinger, Kris Eden)

 THE NAP MINISTRY.
 Atlanta, GA and Chicago, IL.
 Ongoing, 2016-present.

-The Nap Ministry is a project of poet, performer, and liberation theologian, Tricia Hersey-Patrick, which examines the liberating power of rest, placing focus on sleep deprivation as a racial justice issue, and fostering the reclamation of ancestral dreamspace through the creating of collective napping experiences, guided meditations, retreats, educational experiences, and performances.
+The Nap Ministry is a project of poet, performer, and liberation theologian, Tricia Hersey-Patrick, which examines the liberating power of rest, placing focus on sleep deprivation as a racial justice issue, and fostering the reclamation of ancestral dreamspace through the creation of collective napping experiences, guided meditations, retreats, educational experiences, and performances.
 I have the joy to work with Nap Bishop Tricia as a theatrical consultant and Nap Minister, aiding in spreading the good news of healing from the trauma of our punishing world and encouraging people to lay down your weary souls and…rest! (photographs below: Brian Harrison and Charlie Watts)

 CIEN AÑOS.
 Tegucigalpa, Honduras.
 July / August 2017.